Pobble/pragmatic_ql/docs/02_serializer_example.md

   private

-  # feel free to group multiple fields uder one include key
+  # feel free to group multiple fields uder one include key as long as they make Domain and performance sense
   def name_hash
     {
        first_name: student.first_name,